AndreaFavero71/timelapse/README.md

 1. Boolean variables can be set as true/false or 1/0 or yes/no or.... .<br />
 2. In case the movie is not sattisfactory: Via the script video_render.py the video can be (re)made by changing some parameters.
 For this reason, the pictures aren't automatically erased after a job completion; pictures are automatically erased at the start of a new job.<br />
 3. I found convenient to share a Raspberry Pi folder via SMB protocol, allowing quick access via a pc.
 For this reason, the pictures_folder is generated in the shared folder.
 The [installation file](/setup/installation_steps.txt) gives instructions also for this function.
-4. I'm still working on this system: Other settings/functions might become necessary; The display is still quite under used.
+4. I'm still working on this system: Additional settings/functions might become necessary; The display is still quite under used.
-<br /><br /><br />
+<br /><br /><br /><br />

 ## Parts